The 20 Best Books About Thailand to Read Before You Go

 9. The King Never Smiles by Paul Handley

 This book is controversial.
 It’s banned in Thailand.
-But it offers a rare and critical look at the late King Bhumibol’s life and power.
+But it offers a rare and unflinching look at the late King Bhumibol’s life, reign, and political power.
 Read it before you land in the country.
-Whether you agree or not, it helps explain a lot about Thai politics and national identity.
+Whether you agree with Handley’s conclusions or not, it explains an enormous amount about Thai politics, national identity, and why certain topics are simply off-limits in daily conversation.

 The King Never Smiles